 Reflecting and Thinking

 Few things are of greater value in ministry and Christian service than a ready spirit.
-Reading between the lines, some have presumed that Timothy was perhaps hesitant.
+Reading between the lines of Paul's letter, some have presumed that Timothy was hesitant or timid.
 Paul reminds Timothy of his strong heritage of faith, that others have believed in him, and that God bestows a spirit of power, love and self-discipline.
-A ready spirit is prepared to testify, even in the face of sufferings.
+A ready spirit will be prepared to testify, even in the face of sufferings.
 A ready spirit comes from confidence in God's faithful mercy.
-A ready spirit accepts God's gift, guards it and lives it out daily.
+A ready spirit accepts God's gift, guards it, and lives it out daily.

 As a Christian, are you always ready to serve?
 What are some of the areas in which you are hesitant?
 What would it take for you to overcome your hesitation?
-Read again the encouragement of Paul to Timothy.
+Read again Paul's encouragement to Timothy.
 Personalize the message and consider how God has blessed you to prepare you for ready service.
 Evaluate the presence of God's blessings in your life, and pray for strength.

 Father God, we depend on ourselves when we should depend on you.
-Help us find confidence in enumerating the blessings from your hand.
+Help us find confidence as we enumerate the blessings we have received from your hand.
 Bring into our lives a new awareness of your purpose and grace, and help us hear and answer your call.
 Thank you for the Holy Spirit who lives in us.
-May his presence strengthen our lives, and may we be ready, in Jesus' name, Amen.
+May his presence strengthen our lives, and may we be ready always, in Jesus' name, Amen.